Hildor Lundvik

+Hildor Lundvik (6 March 1885 – 24 January 1951) was a Swedish organist and composer.

+Biography

-Hildor Lundvik (6 March 1885 – 24 January 1951) was a Swedish musician and composer.
-He was born in Gävle.
-He first studied law at Uppsala University, then music at the Royal Swedish Academy of Music in Stockholm, graduating as a music teacher in 1912, as precentor and organist (Västerås) in 1919 and singing teacher in 1913.
+Lundvik was born in Gävle.
+He first studied law at Uppsala University, then music at the Royal Swedish Academy of Music in Stockholm, graduating as a music teacher in 1912, as precentor and organist (Västerås) in 1919 and as singing teacher in 1913.
 He became organist of St Göran, Stockholm, 1928, directed the Bellman Male-Choir from 1930 to 1950, and was Principal Conductor of the Stockholm Federation of Male Voice Choirs.